pinguin999/ALPACA/lua-docs/docs/index.md

 #### Add a Spine object

-All items in a ALPACA game are Spine objects.
+All items in an ALPACA game are Spine objects.
 So to add an new item to a scene you have to start a new Spine project.

 1. Create a folder in `data-src` with the name of your object.
 Let's name it `dog`
 2. Open Spine and click `New Project`